sog4be/chartelier/README.md

 ### CI/CD

 GitHub Actions runs on:
-- Push to main/develop branches
+- Push to main branch
 - Pull requests
 - Python 3.11, 3.12, 3.13 on Ubuntu